Australia's Afterpay mulls U.S. listing as 'buy now, pay later' takes off

 Afterpay said it intended to remain headquartered in Australia, but did not specify if a potential U.S. market debut would be based on a dual-listing structure or result in it giving up its Australian berth.

-North America is the company's biggest growth market where it is pitted against Affirm (AFRM.O), Zip Co's (Z1P.AX) Quadpay, new entrant PayPal (PYPL.O) and arch rival Klarna, which is valued at $31 billion and looking at direct listing in the United States. read more
+North America is the company’s biggest growth market where it is pitted against Affirm, Zip Co’s Quadpay, new entrant PayPal and arch rival Klarna, which is valued at $31 billion and looking at direct listing in the United States.

-Afterpay's growth has slowed in Australia and later this year it is likely to face pressure on margins as the country's biggest bank (CBA.AX) and PayPal launch BNPL offerings with a promise of lower fees. read more
+Afterpay’s growth has slowed in Australia and later this year it is likely to face pressure on margins as the country’s biggest bank and PayPal launch BNPL offerings with a promise of lower fees.

 Active customers climbed more than 11% from the end of December to 14.6 million, led by the U.S. additions.